 To aid transparency students will be informed that the Inns have EOs assisting them.
 EOs will, in the last term of each academic year, chair a meeting with a group of current Bar course students; the aim being to identify whether the expectations the students had at the start of their Bar course regarding QSs were met and also to gather general feedback regarding their experiences.
 The feedback obtained through this meeting will be reviewed alongside that obtained from students after individual QSs.
-You will be required to feed back to the Inn's education staff after the meeting using the form provided at Annex 5.
+You can structure this meeting in a way that suits you but you will be required to feed back to the Inn's education staff after the meeting using the form provided at Annex 5.
+This form sets out the areas the Inns specifically wish to hear the students' views on.
 The meeting will be arranged by Inn staff.
 Students should be advised that names will not be attributed to any specific feedback given.
 The broad headings set out in the form at Annex 5 should be used in the production of the agenda for the meeting.